Have your say: AML/CTF supervision reform: Duties, powers and accountability consultation; upcoming HM Treasury roundtable discussions

 The JIE may test legislation which is not covered within Butterworths.
 Candidates should have a good understanding of any other relevant legislation and case law which may be applicable.

-Candidates must also be familiar with the Statements of Insolvency Practice (SIPs), the Insolvency Guidance Papers (IGPs), the Code of Ethics and any other relevant publications to the profession.
+Candidates must also be familiar with the Statements of Insolvency Practice (SIPs), the Insolvency Guidance Papers (IGPs), the Insolvency Code of Ethics and any other relevant publications to the profession.

 Am I eligible to sit the JIE?

 Following the removal of the Early Entry Examinations, there are no longer any educational standards required before an application can be made to sit the JIE.
-However, the exams test the practical knowledge and skills which a licenced Insolvency Practitioner would gain through their day to day working life and are known to be particularly testing.
+However, the exams test the practical knowledge and skills which a licenced IP would gain through their day to day working life and are known to be particularly testing.

 We recommend that candidates do not attempt the examination without at least three years’ practical insolvency experience covering each of the areas to be examined.